MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 1. **Track progress:** You will be able to monitor the progress of committed trim jobs to keep track of the deletion progress.

-### Review impact by running What-if’ Analysis
+### Review impact by running ‘What-if’ Analysis

 Before committing to trim existing versions, you can review the impact of the purge action by running a ‘What-if’ analysis operation.
 Running a ‘What-if’ operation will follow these steps:

-**Step 1: Generate a Version Storage Use report for a Site or Library** This report can support multiple uses including version storage use analytics or to gain key insights on the impact of applying different trimming settings.
+**Step 1: Generate a Version Storage Use report for a Site or Library:** This report can support multiple uses including version storage use analytics or to gain key insights on the impact of applying different trimming settings.

 **Step 2: Run ‘What-If’ analysis** to preview the changes and analyze the user and storage savings impact of applying one of the trimming modes to the version storage report csv file.